 An allergic reaction to propylene glycol is also possible.
 Allergic users could experience persistent muscle pain, a sore throat, a rash, night sweats, or diarrhea.

-Looking for other options?
+Are you looking for other options?
 That’s understandable.
 Luckily, there are some other substances people use to vape CBD.
 Keep reading to learn of carrier liquid options that present fewer side effects.

 Vegetable glycerin typically comes from plant oils such as soy, coconut oil, and palm oil.
 It is odorless and has a very minimal sweet taste.
 Also, a very common carrier liquid in the world of CBD.